destotelhorus/DCSMissionTools/README.md

 ## Help
 ```
-usage: DCSMissionTools.py [-h] [-D [DUMP_MISSION]] [-C] [-F1] [-v]
+usage: DCSMissionTools.py [-h] [-D [DUMP_MISSION]] [-M] [-F] [-C] [-F1] [-v]
                            missionfile [missionfile ...]

  Assorted mission tools for digital combat simulator.

  positional arguments:
    missionfile           mission file to work on

  optional arguments:
    -h, --help            show this help message and exit
    -D [DUMP_MISSION], --dump-mission [DUMP_MISSION]
                          Dumps the mission LUA of the first missionfile out to
                          the specified file, or use "-" for STDOUT.
 This will
                          prevent any other action from being taken!
+   -M, --max-ids         Displays the current maximum ids for groups and units.
+   -F, --filter-nonclients
+                         Filters out non-client units by removing them.
+Empty
+                         groups will also be removed.
    -C, --compress-ids    Compresses the unit- and groupIds in the mission as to
                          avoid their values growing too large
    -F1, --fix-eplrs      Fixes incorrect links to groups for EPLRS waypoint
                          settings.
 Will only work if used together with -C
    -v, --verbose         Give more feedback on what is being worked on

 ```